-- Introduction and description of core concepts of IoT, role and scope of smart sensors for insuring convergence of Technologies and multidisciplinary engineering practices, Machine Intelligence Quotient. - Understand Smart Objects and IoT Architectures - learn about various IOT-related protocols - Build simple IoT Systems using Arduino and Raspberry Pi. - Understand data analytics and cloud in the context of IoT - Know Hardware platforms and operating systems commonly used in IoT systems.
+- To understand Smart Objects and IoT Architectures. - To learn about various IOT-related protocols. - To discuss about design and development of IoT systems. - To build simple IoT Systems using Arduino and Raspberry Pi. - To understand data analytics and cloud in the context of IoT - To develop IoT infrastructure for popular applications